History of Women’S Bedouin Jewelry

 READ

-History of Spiny Oyster Jewelry
+History of Metals Used in Jewelry

 Another significant influence on the evolution of women’s Bedouin jewelry was colonialism and globalization.
 The arrival of European powers in North Africa and parts of the Middle East during the 19th century introduced new techniques, materials, and styles to local artisans.
 This interaction led to a fusion of traditional crafts with European design elements.
 The introduction of new materials like glass beads had an impact on traditional craftsmanship as well.